Mu-Y/academic-kickstart/content/publication/lyrics_classification/index.md

 abstract: "Web crawler of lyrics and corresponding music genre.
 Multiple baseline classifiers, including KNN, Naive Bayes, LSTM are applied to identify genre of a song by analyzing its lyrics."

 # Summary.
 An optional shortened abstract.
 summary: "Web crawler of lyrics and corresponding music genre.
-Multiple baseline classifiers, such as KNN, Naive Bayes, SVM and Neural Approach(LSTM) are applied to identify the genre of a song by analyzing its lyrics."
+Multiple baseline classifiers, such as Naive Bayes, SVM and Neural Approach(LSTM) are applied to identify the genre of a song by analyzing its lyrics."

 tags:
 - proj